Everything You Need to Know About REVS checks, Car History and PPSR reportsFeb 10, 2018

 It’s important to note that the vehicle itself must be tied to the money in some way, either as collateral for the loan, or the subject of the loan.
 A car that’s purchased with money taken from a home mortgage, for example, isn’t encumbered — in that case, the house is the collateral, not the vehicle.

-PPSR Reports have replaced REVS Checks over the last decade.
+PPSR Reports have replaced REVS Checks since 2012.
 Rather than tell you just one thing — whether the vehicle is financially encumbered or not — they give you a comprehensive look into all of the registered details of a vehicle.

 PPSR stands for Personal Property Securities Register.
 Rather than an official registry of information, it’s intended to be an online notice board administered by the Australian Financial Security Authority (AFSA) where information about secured properties such as vehicles can be found.

-The information itself is actually drawn from NEVDIS.
+Some of the information itself is drawn from NEVDIS.
 NEVDIS is the National Exchange of Vehicle and Driver Information System.
 This is the government body that actually registers the relevant information with regards to vehicles and other “Secured” properties; who owns them, who has money attached to them, stolen and write-off status, etc.

-When you get a PPSR Report, you get all of the information the PPSR has available that it’s able to draw from NEVDIS.
+When you get a PPSR Report, you get all of the information the PPSR has available that it’s able to draw from NEVDIS and other sources.

-PPSR reports are very comprehensive looks into the history of a vehicle.
+PPSR reports are very comprehensive reviews of the history of a vehicle.
 Where REV checks will only tell you if a vehicle has a financial encumbrance attached, PPSR reports will give you information on:

 • Financial encumbrances.

 • Any write-off status associated with the vehicle.
-The vehicle may have been listed as a Repairable Write-Off or a Total Write-Off some time in the past.
-The PPSR will inform you.
+The vehicle may have been listed as a Repairable Write-Off or a Total Write-Off at some point in the past.
+The PPSR will inform you of this.

 • Whether the vehicle has ever been listed as stolen.